Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron

-\BM{For the experimental process, 2H-MoS$_2$ sheets were exfoliated from a bulk crystal using a poly-dimethylsiloxane elastomer film placed on a glass slide and subsequently transferred onto a holey silicon nitride membrane for \BMnew{\ac{TEM}} analysis.
-The experimental data for MoS$_2$ was gathered using a probe-corrected Hitachi HF5000 field emission microscope in \BMnew{scanning \ac{TEM}} mode \BMnew{(STEM)}, operating at an acceleration voltage of $200$ keV with a beam current of approximately $7.4$ pA.
+For the experimental process, 2H-MoS$_2$ sheets were exfoliated from a bulk crystal using a poly-dimethylsiloxane elastomer film placed on a glass slide and subsequently transferred onto a holey silicon nitride membrane for \ac{TEM} analysis.
+The experimental data was collected using a probe-corrected Hitachi HF5000 field emission microscope in scanning \ac{TEM} mode (STEM), operating at an acceleration voltage of $200$ keV with a beam current of approximately $7.4$~pA.
 The intensities of the diffraction patterns were recorded with a Medipix3 Merlin4EM camera, with a resolution of $256 \times 256$ pixels.
-The distance between adjacent scan points was \BMnew{set to} $26.5$ pm in both the horizontal (x) and vertical (y) directions.
-Each diffraction pattern was acquired within $0.5$ ms, and the data collection employed a $6$-bit dynamic range.}
+The distance between adjacent scan points was set to $26$ pm in both the horizontal (x) and vertical (y) directions for the acquisition of an array of $128 \times 128$ diffraction patterns.
+Each diffraction pattern was acquired with $6$-bit dynamic range within $0.5$~ms.